...

 Comprehensive Care

 Access to counseling and support to address the emotional and psychological aspects of addiction.
-Comprehensive care includes both medical and psychological support.
+The goal of detoxification is to ensure that individuals can transition smoothly into recovery and maintain long-term abstinence.

 Administration of Medications

 In a medical detoxification setting, routine administration of medications can alleviate withdrawal symptoms.
 Benzodiazepine for alcohol withdrawal is commonly used to manage anxiety and prevent seizures.
-Studies, such as Hayashida M, McLellan AT, and O’Brien CP et al. (1989), show the efficacy of certain medications in treating alcohol withdrawal.
+Studies, such as Hayashida et al. 1989, show the efficacy of certain medications in treating alcohol withdrawal.
 Medications like magnesium sulfate have also been studied for their effectiveness in a randomized double-blind controlled trial.

 Conclusion